Virginia Woolf: writing life

 summer course in Cambridge 2025

-There will be a rich programme of lectures, supervisions (tutorials), talks, and discussions.
+There will be a rich programme of lectures, supervisions (tutorials), talks, visits, and discussions.
 Our teachers include leading Woolf scholars and experienced Cambridge supervisors.
 We will spend a week immersed in the great writings and ideas of Virginia Woolf.

 The supervisions are based loosely on the practice in Cambridge colleges, in which small groups of 3 or 4 people work with a skilled supervisor.
 This is a rare opportunity to look closely at Woolf’s writings, learn more about her historical and cultural context, and to improve your close reading skills.